-In line with the figures communicated with the Company's press release of 30 April 2020, the audited consolidated results of Perfect Holding SA for the year 2019 were revenues of CHF 17.3 million (CHF 16.2 million in 2018), net operating loss (before interest, taxes and depreciation) of CHF 0.8 million (CHF 0.7 million in 2018) and negative net operating cash flow of CHF 0.7 million (CHF 0.7 million in 2018).
-These results are in line with those of prior years and reflect the intense pressure on the margins that continued to prevail in the business aircraft charter industry throughout the entire year 2019.
+As a consequence, the audited consolidated results of Perfect Holding SA for the year 2020 were revenues of CHF 4.1 million (CHF 17.3 million in 2019), net operating loss (before interest, taxes and depreciation) of CHF 1.1 million (CHF 0.8 million in 2019) and negative net operating cash flow of CHF 0.4 million (negative net operating cash flow of CHF 0.7 million in 2019).
+The net operating loss was penalised by a loss on the disposal of the subsidiary of CHF 0.6 million.